No Kid Hungry Texting Line - Families may text "Food" or "Comida" to 877-877 to find free summer meals near them.

-TIA participates in the National School Lunch Program and offers breakfast on-campus when students are on campus.
+TIA participates in the National School Lunch Program and under the Seamless Summer Option, offers breakfast when students are on campus.
+There is no charge to the families.
 We do not offer a lunch program at this time.

 Parents/Guardians can set up an account to pay for lunches through the My MealTime website.
 For instructions on how to setup an account and how to find the “Student State ID” number needed to sign up on the site, please use the links below.